Approximately one-third of Americans currently have a bad credit score. Are you one of them?

 Keep in mind, too, that closed accounts do not immediately disappear from your credit report.
 They remain in your credit report for up to seven years if you had late payments and up to ten years if your loan was paid off in good standing.

-As you can see, those accounts from installment loans don’t automatically go away.
+As you can see, those accounts from monthly installment loans for bad credit don’t automatically go away.
 Because of this, it doesn’t really do you a lot of good to pay off an installment loan early.

 Does Paying Off a Loan Early Hurt Credit?